dpc10ster/WindowsJAFROC/README.md

 # Summary

-See [this link](https://dpc10ster.github.io/ai-froc-research/) for a summary of my AI/FROC research websites.
+See [this link](https://dpc10ster.github.io/ai-froc-research/) for an important summary of my AI/FROC research websites.

 # What is in this repository